Youth services

 A: Stays typically range from three months to one year, depending on the youth’s progress and individualized goals.

 A: Yes.
 Family engagement is a core component of the program.
-The Adirondack Youth Lodge provides education, coaching and therapy to help families support their child’s mental health journey.
+Staff work closely with families, providing education, resources and coaching to help them support their child’s ongoing needs.

 A: Yes.
 Youth must voluntarily agree to participate in the program and commit to their individualized action plan.